cczerp/Boundary/Boundary-Drvid/wallet_threat_model.md

     to the user, see the weaknesses in the sections below.**
 - can't send money to the user at any address of theirs that the adversary did not already know about.
-- can't cause a transaction the user is receiving to fail on the Zcash network.
+- can't cause a transaction the user is receiving to fail on the network.
 - can't make the user send the wrong amount of funds.
 - can't make the user send a transaction with a memo field they did not intend.
 - can't make it look like a payment the user received came from a transaction